 How to Apply to the Clinical Psychology PsyD

-The online application for our 2021 cohort is NOW OPEN!
+The online application for our 2021 cohort is now closed

 We utilize the central application system PSYCAS for our PsyD application.
 Please note that application materials, including official transcripts from all institutions attended and all other supplemental materials should be sent directly to PSYCAS, not Pacific University.